 I ran across a post on Twitter from an individual with the handle name “Ex-exmo“, meaning they are an Ex Ex-Mormon.
 Their Twitter profiles now says, “Lost faith.
 Left the Church.
 Came back.”

 After he shared a recent post on the theme of those who leave the Church and claim they are happier, I asked if I could share it.
 He agreed.
 I’ll share his post below, and then follow up his statements with scriptures from the Book of Mormon that back up his claims.
 We should not assume that his experience covers all experiences, but we should accept that his experience can possibly apply to select others as well.

 A Post from Ex-exmo About Being Happier Leaving The Church

 When those who have left The Church of Jesus Christ of Latter-day Saints proclaim how much happier they are, there’s no reason to doubt them.
-Think about the path that got them there.
+Think about the path that got some of them there.

 #1 It’s likely that—for whatever reason—they weren’t feeling the Spirit through service and worship.